hyperonecom/h1-cli/docs/image.md

 ## h1 image tag delete

-Delete a tag of image
+Delete a tag of Image

 ### Syntax